-In Florida, Florida Statutes § 95.11(3)(a) states that a plaintiff has four years from the date of the incident that caused their injury to file a lawsuit.
+In Florida, Florida Statutes § 95.11(3)(a) states that a plaintiff has four years from the incident that caused their injury to file a lawsuit.
 Our team may use a copy of the crash report or your medical records to determine your case’s filing deadline.

 Get A Free Case Review When You Call The Law Offices Of Anidjar & Levine

-If you or a loved one suffered a whiplash injury in an accident, such as a car accident, in Florida, you may qualify to demand compensation from the liable party or parties.
+Suppose you or a loved one suffered a whiplash injury in an accident, such as a car accident, in Florida.
+In that case, you may qualify to demand compensation from the liable party or parties.
 A personal injury attorney from the Law Offices of Anidjar & Levine can organize your case, navigate it through litigation, then update you accordingly.

 You can tell us about your case in a free consultation when you can our firm.
 Call our team today to start your legal journey.
 You won’t have to worry about attorney’s fees, as we don’t collect them unless we win your case.